High School Faculty

 Also a working performer, Ms. Lambert plays authentic Chinese percussion instruments with the Cleveland Chinese Music Ensemble, a group focused on the performance of traditional folk music.
 The ensemble works to present educational and entertainment based programming which integrates different art forms and cultural elements central to Chinese heritage.
 In the summer of 2015 Ms. Lambert was selected to attend the first annual Global Musicians Workshop hosted by members of Yo-Yo Ma’s Silk Road Project.
 Ms. Lambert can also be seen performing as a classical percussionist, marimba soloist and jazz vocalist in Northeast Ohio.

 Ms. Lambert completed her M.M. in Percussion Performance from Kent State University in 2009.
 She holds a B.S. in Music Education with a minor in vocal performance from Ball State University.
-In addition to her percussion studies with Michael Scheiber, Dr. Erwin Mueller, and Ted Rounds, she has studied jazz voice extensively with Helen Welch.
+In addition to her percussion studies, she has studied jazz voice extensively with Helen Welch.
 Ms. Lambert and her husband Rob Hassing are co-owners of C & R Percussive Endeavors, LLC, dedicated to furthering the percussive art form through quality percussion education for young musicians, inspired performances encompassing multiple musical genres and innovative composition and arranging for the percussion idiom.
 Her professional affiliations include the Percussive Arts Society and the National Association for Music Education.